christinegp/docs/reference/calc_fns.md

 #### getMemberMetric ('metric_name')

-Returns the current *life time earned* value for metric 'metric_name'.
+Returns the current *life time earned* value for metric 'metric_name'. 'metric_name' can be a metric or activity type name.

 	//Get lifetime earned value for metric point getMemberMetric('point')